 - Digital computer or mechanical device for measuring liquid level

 Companies are also required by law to inspect and test their AGTs on a regular basis.
 This includes both visual and instrumental testing to gauge the liquid levels, safety mechanisms and function of the tank.
 The frequency of testing varies depending on a number of factors.
-You read more about testing requirements in this document released by the EPA.
+You read more about testing requirements in this fact sheet document from the EPA.

 State Laws Regarding AGT

 Some states have their own set of laws and regulations regarding AGTs.
 It’s important for companies to check their state’s laws before implementing an AGT in the workplace.
 For instance, it’s not uncommon for states to dictate that all AGTs must be newer than 1 year of age.
 Once an AGT reaches its first birthday, the company must replace it with a new model.